 The surfaces of the facet joints are covered by articular cartilage.
 Articular cartilage is a smooth, rubbery material that covers the ends of most joints.
 It allows the bone ends to move against each other smoothly without friction.
 Each joint is surrounded by a joint capsule.
 The joint capsule is made up of the ligaments and connective tissues that help hold the joint together.
 The joint capsule forms a water-tight sac that contains the joint fluid.

-During a facet joint injection, the tip of the small needle is placed inside the joint, and the joint is filled with medications to anesthetize (or numb) the joint and reduce the inflammation in the joint.
+During a facet block injection, the tip of the small needle is placed inside the joint, and the joint is filled with medications to anesthetize (or numb) the joint and reduce the inflammation in the joint.

 Recommendation – Facet joint injection to try and determine if the joints are the cause of your back pain.
 This type of injection is primarily a diagnostic injection.
 The injection may only help your pain temporarily, sometimes just for a few hours.
 Once your doctor is sure that it is the facet joint causing your pain, other procedures may be recommended to reduce your pain for a longer period of time.